TicketLeap/CodingChallenge/README.md

 **If you do run into trouble during installation, let us know!**  The setup shouldn't be the part you're spending your time on.
 If it takes more than a few minutes to get set up feel free to reach out to us and we'll see what we can do to get you un-stuck.

 Navigating a browser to localhost:8000 will show you how the site looks to get started, and has a helpful hint or two.
 If you run into problems with the setup, let us know.

-Once you are done, please email us a screenshot of your solution and a link to a private repository (bitbucket is an option if you don't have a paid Github acct) or some other private code-sharing solution.